 1. NEVER Leave Your Pet In The Car.
 This seems like a very obvious statement but every year some brain dead individual will leave their pets and/or their children in the car during the summer only to end up on the evening news.
 I DESPISE these acts of idiocy.
 You hate the heat?
 Well your dog does too!
 Even cracking the window does not allow enough air flow to keep your car cool in the summer and the heat can skyrocket to 120+ degrees in a matter of minutes.
 If you have to leave them in the car then they probably shouldn’t be going with you in the first place.
 It’s hot in there.

 2. HYDRATION, HYDRATION, HYDRATION!
 This should go without saying but animals get dehydrated as easily as we do and the more time they spend in the heat, the more care has to be given to ensure they are staying hydrated.
 Puppies, especially are like kids.
 They can play outside forever, get caught up in the fun, and forget to drink.
 Don’t let your pets overdue it.
 Keep them hydrated and force them to take time out from playing.
 Also, be aware of your breed.
-Giant breeds have a tendency to wear down quicker and can’t take as much play time as smaller dogs.
+A trustworthy source claims that giant breeds have a tendency to wear down quicker and can’t take as much play time as smaller dogs.
 Throw some ice in the water bowl from time to time.
 It’s refreshing for your pooch and the ice is stimulating for them.

 3. Pay Attention To Their Paws.
 We all know how hot asphalt, sand and concrete can get during the summer.
 Dogs are very susceptible to paw damage during these times.
 Dogs who regularly run outside will build up thick skin on the bottom of their paws that acts as a barrier to heat and rough terrain.
 If your pet spends most of their time indoors, they may not have had the opportunity to build of this callused pad and even a little bit of running on hot jagged terrain can cause some serious damage.
 Try to keep your dogs play time in a soft grassy area and regularly check their paws for cuts and damage.
 Most dogs will let you know if they are hurting, but stay on top of it.
 If light cuts occur, use an antibacterial wash and lightly apply a bandage.
 For deeper wounds be sure to take them to your vet.
 It’s important to keep nails trimmed as well so that they don’t get caught when they are running.